justinfagnani/rainbow/README.md

     });
     ```

-3. The final option is passing in your code as a string to `Rainbow.color`.
+3. The final option is passing in your code as a string to `color`.

     ```javascript
     const highlightedCode = await color('var foo = true;', 'javascript');